archusXIV/dotfiles/polybar/polybar.wiki/Module:-i3.md

 ; Default: true
 reverse-scroll = false

-; Use fuzzy (partial) matching on labels when assigning ; icons to workspaces
+; Use fuzzy (partial) matching for wc-icon.
-; Example: code;♚ will apply the icon to all workspaces ; containing 'code' in the label
+; Example: code;♚ will apply the icon to all workspaces ; containing 'code' in the name
+; Changed in version 3.7.0: Selects longest string match instead of the first match.
 ; Default: false
 fuzzy-match = true
 ```